-For all VTH necropsy submissions, unless specifically instructed otherwise on the submission form, the OVDL pathologist will collect a full set of tissue for histopathological examination and also may collect such fresh tissues as they feel may be useful for further diagnostic testing.
+For all VTH necropsy submissions, unless specifically instructed otherwise on the submission form, the OVDL pathologist will collect a full set of tissue for histopathological examination and fresh tissues that may be useful for further diagnostic testing.
 This does not imply automatic processing of the samples; it only ensures the samples will be available in case they are needed later.
 By having these tissues available the pathologist will be able to pursue the case to the depth desired by the VTH clinician, as the desired level of investigation is not always clear on the submission form and can change according to necropsy findings.